-Bleeding time is a blood test that looks at how fast small blood vessels in the skin close to stop you from bleeding.
+Bleeding time is a medical test that measures how fast small blood vessels in the skin stop bleeding.

 How the Test is Performed

 A blood pressure cuff is inflated around your upper arm.
 While the cuff is on your arm, the health care provider makes two small cuts on the lower arm.
 They are just deep enough to cause a tiny amount of bleeding.

 The blood pressure cuff is immediately deflated.
 Blotting paper is touched to the cuts every 30 seconds until the bleeding stops.
 The provider records the time it takes for the cuts to stop bleeding.

 Certain medicines can change blood test results.

 - Tell your health care provider about all the medicines you take.

 - Your provider will tell you if you need to temporarily stop taking any medicines before you have this test.
 This may include dextran and aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs).